SimoneZhang04/Thesis2026/README.md

 FULL_SOURCE_FILE_NAME = Path where the file with datapoint to predict the difficulty is saved. <br />
 FULL_TRAIN_FILE_NAME = Path where the file with the dataset and the difficulty from calculate_difficulty_function.py is saved. <br />
 LR_FILE_NAME =  Path where the file with the lr model is saved. <br />
+SUB_FOLDER = Sub-folder where the different files are saved. <br />
+FILE_NAME = Name of the file that is used in the loading/saving of xgb and rf models. <br />
 5. calculate_MAE.py
 Purpose: Calculate the MEA and average of the confidence for each method used in calculate_new_input_difficulty.py: